 The last stage of the sales funnel is action.
 Here, your customer decides if they like your offer and purchase your product or service.

 But the action stage is not the end!
-After a target prospect has become a paying customer, we can begin nurturing them for the long term by delivering exceptional service and asking for their feedback if they had a good experience see if they are happy to refer their friends and family, helping to expand sales for the business.
+Once a target prospect has become a paying customer, we can begin nurturing them for the long term.
+The best way to do this is by delivering exceptional service.
+However, asking for their feedback if they had a good experience is always a must.
+See if they are happy to refer their friends and family.
+This can help to expand sales for the business.
 We can also up-sell them additional services to maximise their revenue contribution to the business.